-Your answer to this question should be inspired by the previous questions.
+The previous questions should inspire your answer to this question.
 As much as possible, enumerate all the things that you can offer to the company.

 6. What do you know about our company?

-Have an edge over other applicants by knowing more about the company you’ll be applying for.
-Do your research and ask around about all the important things you should know about the company.
-This way, you can show to teh recruiter that you’re eager to work and render your services to the company.
+Have the edge over other applicants by knowing more about the company you’ll be applying for.
+Do your research and ask about all the essential things you should know about the company.
+This way, you can show the recruiter that you’re eager to work and render your services to the company.

-Sample answer: “From what I’ve read, this company is really concerned about the welfare of its employees.
-The benefits plus the huge opportunities for career growth are what drew me to this company.
-A great workplace is one that knows how to take care of its people.”
+Sample answer: “From what I’ve read, this company is concerned about its employees’ welfare.
+The benefits and huge career growth opportunities drew me to this company.
+A great workplace knows how to take care of its people.”

 7. What achievement/s in your life are you most proud of?

-When answering this question, think about the day when you felt the happiest and most fulfilled.
+When answering this question, think about the day you felt the happiest and most fulfilled.

 It doesn’t have to be about status, grades, or recognition.
-Share to the employer/recruiter a memorable feat that you achieved through sheer hard work and great work ethic.
+Share with the employer/recruiter a memorable feat you achieved through sheer hard work and a great work ethic.
 Be honest because you’ll sound more enthusiastic and inspiring if you’re being sincere.

 Sample answer: “My most cherished achievement is when I emerged as one of the passers with the highest scores in the civil service exam.
-I didn’t have a lot of time to prepare so achieving that impossible feat will always be memorable for me.”
+I didn’t have much time to prepare, so achieving that impossible will always be memorable.”